GiacomoPope/kyber-py/README.md

 multiplication on the polynomials.
 This should be updated to instead use the number theoretic transform as is outlined in the spec.

+### Include Dilithium

+Using `polynomials.py` and `modules.py` this work could be extended to have a pure python implementation of CRYSTALS-Dilithium too.

+I suppose then this repo should be called `crystals-py` but I wont get ahead of myself.

 ## Discussion of Implementation
 ### Polynomials